What is a Boolean Search? 4 Easy Ways to Use It to Recruit Candidates

 (“Digital Marketing” AND SEO AND “Content Strategy”) NOT “Intern”

-- This search will return resumes with Digital Marketing experience, expertise in SEO and Content Strategy, while leaving out anyone labeled as Interns.
+This search will return resumes with Digital Marketing experience and expertise in SEO and Content Strategy, while excluding anyone labeled as an Intern.

 3. Using Google for Candidate Sourcing

-You can also use Boolean search to source candidates on Google.
-This method can be particularly helpful if you’re looking for resumes or professional profiles on personal websites, blogs, or forums.
-Just plug any of these types of searches into the search bar and see what you get!
+You can also use Boolean search to source candidates on Google, often called “X‑ray searching.”
+This method is helpful if you are looking for resumes or professional profiles on personal websites, blogs, or public directories.
+Just plug these types of searches into the search bar and see what you get.

 intitle:”resume” AND “Java Developer” AND “Spring Framework” AND “New York”